-The goal of this initial step is to monitor the ingress and incorporation of open source in a software portfolio, either as a standalone package or embedded within third-party or company-developed software.
+The goal of this initial step is to monitor the ingress and incorporation of open source in a software portfolio, regardless of whether that incorporation was as a standalone package or embedded within third party or company-developed software.
 There are several methods to identify open source used in the product:

 - A request to use open source: This is the most common method for identifying the usage of open source in a product.
-Engineering staff or Product Management is required to inform the Open Source Review Board (OSRB; described in Chapter 3) or compliance team of the intent to use specific open source in a specific product or platform release.
-The submitter provides information regarding the intended use of the open source package for review and approval. - Auditing the full platform or product code base to establish a compliance baseline, and then auditing code modules that are changed in subsequent releases. - Third-party software provider due diligence: This involves requiring a full disclosure of open source components in products provided by third-party suppliers, with an accompanying review of the disclosure by the open source compliance team.
-In some cases, it will make sense to require third-party software vendors to provide an audit of the supplied code as an additional layer of diligence.
-This helps ensure you are controlling the intake of open source by your product.
+Engineering staff or Product Management staff are required to inform the Open Source Review Board (OSRB; described in Chapter 3) or the compliance team of their intent to use open source in a specific product or platform release.
+The submitter provides information regarding the intended use of the open source package for review and approval. - Auditing the full platform or product code base to establish a compliance baseline, and then auditing code modules that have changed in subsequent releases or those that have entered the code base. - Third party due diligence: This involves requiring a full disclosure of open source components and snippets provided by third party suppliers, with an accompanying review of the disclosure by the open source compliance team.
+In some cases, it will make sense to require third party software vendors to provide an audit of the supplied code as an additional layer of diligence.
+This helps ensure you are controlling the intake of open source.

 - Auditing proprietary (company-developed) software components: In some instances, engineers may decide to copy/paste source code from open source components and include it in proprietary software components.
-Therefore, it is important to also audit company-developed software components, since they may include open source code, which may lead to compliance failures if not discovered before product ship date. - Inspect all open source components entering the organization source code repository that do not correspond to an incoming request to use open source: Relying on engineers to fill out forms announcing their intent to use open source is not always a reliable method to account for all incoming open source software.
-Therefore, as a backup, consider setting up a source code control system with a separate folder for open source and a notification alert any time there is a check-in to this folder.
+Therefore, it is important to audit company-developed software components, since they may include open source code, which may lead to compliance failures if not discovered before product ship date. - Inspect all open source components and snippets entering the organization source code repository that do not correspond to an incoming request to use open source: Relying on engineers to fill out forms announcing their intent to use open source is not always a reliable method to account for all incoming open source software.
+Therefore, as a backup, we recommend setting up a source code control system with a separate folder for open source and a notification alert any time there is a check-in to this master folder.
 Since it is always a recommended practice to separate open source, company-developed proprietary software, and third party software in different folders in your build system, it becomes feasible to set up alerts when new code is being submitted.
-If a new component was submitted that does not correspond to an existing usage (open source request) form, then it is a new component and requires that a new form be filled out.
+If a submitted does not correspond to an existing usage form (open source request form), then it is a new component (or a newly introduced snippet) and requires that a new form be filled out.